 While following galactic history in order can be fun, you’re just as free to focus on an era or subject that interests you.
 If you were a fan of The Clone Wars or Rebels series, there’s plenty of canon books that tie into them both.

-If you’re interested specifically in Anakin’s padawan, Ahsoka Tano has a novel of her own - but be sure to read this before you check it out.
+If you’re specifically interested in Anakin’s padawan, Ahsoka Tano her very own novel!

 Are you curious about Sith Lords and why “always two there are, no more, no less”?
 Venture into Legends territory and explore the Darth Bane trilogy.

 No matter your favorite aspect or era of Star Wars, there’s a book for you.
 Possibly several.
 And you can hop from one to the next however you want.

 And if you’re still having a hard time deciding what to read, don’t worry - we have you covered.
 We're dedicated to putting out material to help guide you through the Expanded Universe, and we're adding more all the time.